 Research has yet to prove whether exercise is the ultimate cure to cancer, but it vouches for the fact that regular moderate exercise has positive effects on the physical and mental wellbeing of cancer patients.

-Josie Gardiner says that the four types of exercises important for healthy adults are essential for patients battling cancer too.
+Josie Gardiner says that the four types of exercising for cancer patients.
+In fact, these are important for all adults, with or without cancer.
 They include:

 - Aerobics: Aerobic exercises can increase the heart rate, burn calories (thereby helping you to maintain your body weight), decrease fat, and increase the metabolism of your body apart from building lean muscle mass.
 Aerobics can also reduce the risk of cancer recurrence.
 Gardiner thinks walking exercises would be the best place to start for patients getting cancer treatment.